pbalu-code/ansible-postgresql/README.md

 Note that "password" sends passwords in clear text; "md5" or scram-sha-256" are preferred since they send encrypted passwords.

 - `installpostgis`: `true/false` Optional parameter if you want to install postgis extension, you can enable this option.
-(Centos only) under RedHat this function is disabled due to disabled PowerTools repo.
-The default is `false`

 - `posgis_to_install`: `postgis24_10` Declace which version of postgis to be installed.

 - `postgresql_pgdata`: Only set this if you have changed the `$PGDATA` directory from the package default.
 Note this